Junaid-Aftab/Non-Uniform-QFT/README.md

 This repository implements the NUQFT algorithm and includes the following components:

-- **Classical NUDFT:** Reference routines for computing the NUDFT, used for validation and performance benchmarking.
+- **NUDFT:** Reference routines for computing the NUDFT, used for validation and performance benchmarking.

-- **Efficient NUFFT:** NUFFT algorithm that approximate the NUDFT using low-rank approximation to improve computational efficiency.
+- **NUFFT:** NUFFT algorithm that approximate the NUDFT using low-rank approximation to improve computational efficiency.

-- **NUQFT Components:** Modules implementing the NUQFT and supporting numerical routines required by the algorithm.
+- **NUQFT:** Modules implementing the NUQFT and supporting numerical routines required by the algorithm.

 - **Experimental Modules:** Tools for signal generation, data handling, and scripts for testing numerical behavior of the NUQFT.